Annealing and normalizing are heat treatment processes that are used in various industries for the pretreatment of metal stocks.

 Difference between normalizing and annealing

-Both these techniques involve similar steps in the process: heating the workpiece above the recrystallization temperature, maintaining the heat, and then cooling it.
+Both these metal processing techniques involve similar steps in the process: heating the workpiece above the recrystallization temperature, maintaining the heat, and then cooling it.

 However, there are differences in process parameters, material properties, costs, applications, and application materials.